Mythiology/Mythiology.github.io/about.md

 Im just a Singaporean Junior college student who is playing capture the flag competitions for fun and learning about the areas of cybersecruity.

-Co-founder and President of Rvctf, if you are from rvctf, I hope you use these resources to the fullest! ;)

 Check out [SEETF 2022](https://ctftime.org/event/1543), Im releasing some challenges this year!

 I usually play for these two teams: